 Companies prioritize design because of seismic shifts in the dynamics of value, experiences, and power that make user experience (UX) matter more than ever.
 But many firms undermine their efforts because of their design immaturity, misperceptions, and talent shortages.– Forrester

 Assuming that anyone can create good UX design is like saying someone would be a good cook because they like food.
 The UX design process requires many specialized talents:

 - Business/user analysis (which requires both a business and psychology background)

 - Industry-specific knowledge

-Designing UX requires study, practice and understanding.
+Designing UX requires study, practice, and understanding.
 Good UX designers never stop learning.
-They don’t just create what they personally want; they learn to understand the needs of a broader pool of users.
-Identifying needs and convincing others of those needs are essential skills in UX design, noting that the role is truly about more than just design.
+They don’t just create what they want; they learn to understand the needs of a broader pool of users.
+Identifying and convincing others of those needs are essential skills in UX design, given that the role is truly about more than just design.